 Traditional Telephone Service

-Traditional telephone service, sometimes called POTS for “plain old telephone service,” refers to landline service offered by such familiar companies as Verizon, AT&T, and MCI, or any local landline operator in your area.
+A traditional telephone service, or POTS (Plain Old Telephone System), refers to a landline phone service that uses copper wiring to make and receive calls.
+It is usually offered by household-name companies such as Verizon, AT&T, MCI, or any other local landline operator in your specific area.

-These companies rely on the PSTN, or public switched telephone network, to transmit calls.
-The PSTN is a complex system that acts as the backbone of traditional telephone service.
+These companies rely on the PSTN (Public Switched Telephone Network) to transmit calls.
+The PSTN is a complex system of hardwired landlines that act as the backbone of traditional telephone service.

 For some people, a traditional company is still the best choice for telephone service.
-However, traditional companies no longer provide the best rates for telephone service, so you should definitely look into some other telephone service options like VoIP and wireless phone service before you make a final decision on your landline service provider.
+However, traditional companies no longer provide the best rates or features for telephone service, so you should definitely look into some other telephone service options like VoIP (Voice over Internet Protocol) and wireless phone service before you make a final decision on your landline service provider.

 What You Should Know about Traditional Telephone Service